 - 1. Program to identify Prime numbers. - 2.
 Program to find Simple Interest. - 3.
 Program to find the Solution of the quadratic equation. - 4.
-Program to find the Factorial of a number. - 5.
+Program to calculate value of ${}^{n}C{r}$ using recursion. - 5.
 Program to frame Fibonacci series. - 6.
-Program to find the arithmetic mean of n numbers. - 7.
-Program to find the median of n numbers. - 8.
+Program to find the Geometric mean of n numbers. - 7.
+Program to find the Harmonic mean of n numbers. - 8.
 Program to find the multiplication of two matrices. - 9.
 Program to find the inverse of trigonometric functions. - 10.
 Program to find whether a given word is a palindrome or not. - 11.
 Program to find the correlation and regression. - 12.
-Program to find the trace of the matrix. - 13.
+Program to find the transpose and trace of the matrix. - 13.
 Program to find the standard deviation. - 14.
-Program to find the roots using Bisection Method - 15.
-Program to find the roots using Newton Raphson Method
+Program to find the roots using Bisection Method. - 15.
+Program to find the roots using Newton Raphson Method. - 16.
+Program to find the determinant value of a matrix.